open-resources/physics_bank/content/public/010.Rotational Motion/Angular Momentum/merry_go_round/merry_go_round.md

     weight: 1
     partial-credit: true
     partial-credit-method: EDC
+myst:
   substitutions:
     params:
       vars:
         title: Merry Go Round
-      name: Aliyah
+        name: Mateo
       part1:
         ans1:
           value: The merry-go-round's moment of inertia is increasing.
         ans2:
           value: Angular momentum is conserved.
         ans3:
           value: The merry-go-round's moment of inertia is decreasing.
         ans4:
           value: The merry-go-round's moment of inertia stays the same
         ans5:
           value: Angular momentum is not conserved.
         ans6:
           value: Angular momentum is not conserved because this is an open system.
 ---
 # {{ params.vars.title }}
 {{ params.vars.name }} starts standing on the outer edge of a merry-go-round that is rotating at an angular velocity of $\omega_0$.